safranchik/star/README.md

 ## Overview

 STAR is a dataset of summaries of scientific discoveries, scraped from the titles of posts from the subreddit [r/science](https://www.reddit.com/r/science/) with at least 100 upvotes.
 We labeled flaired posts with their corresponding topic flair, and used unflaired posts as unlabeled data.
-The 20 topic label are the following:
+The 20 topic labels are the following:

 - Animal Science
 - Anthropology